 Funded by / Ownership

 The Statesman Journal is owned by Gannett (Gatehouse Media), which publishes USA Today.
 In August 2019, Gatehouse Media purchased and merged with Gannett becoming the largest newspaper chain in the USA.
 After the merger, the companies retained the Gannett name.
-The newspaper is funded through advertising and paid subscriptions.
+Advertising and paid subscriptions generate revenue.

 Analysis / Bias